dillonzq/LoveIt/exampleSite/content/posts/theme-documentation-basics.en.md

 The **LoveIt** theme’s repository is: [https://github.com/dillonzq/LoveIt](https://github.com/dillonzq/LoveIt).

-You can download the [latest release :(far fa-file-archive): .zip file](https://github.com/dillonzq/LoveIt/releases) of the theme and extract it in the `themes` directory.
+You can download the [latest release :(far fa-file-archive fa-fw): .zip file](https://github.com/dillonzq/LoveIt/releases) of the theme and extract it in the `themes` directory.

 Alternatively, clone this repository to the `themes` directory: